ChrisCross1983/Marvel-Millionaire/README.md

 - **Game Mode**: The game features two modes:
   - **Normal Mode**: In Normal Mode, players have 120 seconds to answer each question,
   - **Hard Mode**: In Hard Mode, the time is reduced to 60 seconds to increase difficulty.
 Additionally, the questions in Hard Mode are more challenging, making it ideal for seasoned players looking for a tougher test of their knowledge.
-- **Question Rounds**: The game consists of 14 question rounds, each progressively more challeging.
+- **Question Rounds**: The game consists of 14 question rounds, each progressively more challenging.
 - **Jokers** - Use lifelines like to assist with challenging questions:
   - **Thanos'** 50:50 (erases two incorrect answers)
   - **Rocket's** hint (gives a hint to the user)